RosettaCommons/documentation/application_documentation/swa-protein-long-loop.md

 Application purpose
 ===========================================

 This code is intended to give three-dimensional de novo models of protein segments at atomic accuracy without requiring input information from surrounding sidechains.
 This documentation presents the workflow for loops longer than 4-5 residues.
-See [[Documentation for enumerative building of a protein loop [part of Stepwise Assembly modeling]|swa-protein-main]] for short loops.
+See [[Enumerative building of a protein loop [part of Stepwise Assembly modeling]|swa-protein-main]] for short loops.

 Algorithm
 =========

 The algorithm builds a loop de novo by building fragments one residue at a time from the takeoff point and from the ending poiint, by complete backbone enumeration at each step.
 Models of the entire protein loop are created by exhaustively combining N-terminal and C-terminal fragments and subjecting to chain closure.
-Each single-residue rebuild or chain closure step is a Rosetta call to `       swa_protein_main      ` ; these calls are described in [[Documentation for enumerative building of a protein loop [part of Stepwise Assembly modeling]|swa-protein-main]] .
+Each single-residue rebuild or chain closure step is a Rosetta call to `       swa_protein_main      ` ; these calls are described in [[Enumerative building of a protein loop [part of Stepwise Assembly modeling]|swa-protein-main]].
 The workflow is described as a directed acyclic graph (DAG) of Rosetta jobs with well-defined dependencies.

 Limitations
 ===========